-One event changed how Jeff Bezos sees DC — and it could have implications for where Amazon’s second headquarters will land
+One event changed how Jeff Bezos sees Washington, DC — and it could have implications for where Amazon’s HQ2 will land

 Jeff Bezos was once wary of Washington, DC.

-The Amazon CEO, who bought the Washington Post in 2013, didn’t see himself as a fixture in the city.
+The Amazon CEO, who bought The Washington Post in 2013, didn’t see himself as a fixture in the city.

-“At the beginning, he was more reticent about being in Washington, about being involved in these kinds of things, and wasn’t really that interested in injecting himself in it,” one acquaintance of Bezos told Washingtonian for part of a profile on Bezos’s DC life.
+“At the beginning, he was more reticent about being in Washington, about being involved in these kinds of things, and wasn’t really that interested in injecting himself in it,” an acquaintance of Bezos told the Washingtonian magazine for part of a profile on Bezos’ relationship to the capital.

-In fact, Bezos needed a to be convinced by former and famous Post reporter Bob Woodward, who emailed him, to go to former Post editor Ben Bradlee’s funeral in 2014, the magazine reported.
+In fact, it took an email by Bob Woodward, the former Post reporter made famous by helping to expose the Watergate scandal, to convince him he should attend the longtime Post editor Ben Bradlee’s funeral in 2014, the magazine reported.

-Since then, however, his thinking has shifted.
-The biggest incident that changed his mind happened in 2016, when Jason Rezaian, a Washington Post journalist reporting in Iran, was taken prisoner and convicted of espionage.
+Since then, however, his thinking appears to have shifted.
+The Washingtonian suggested the biggest incident that changed his mind happened in 2016, when Jason Rezaian, a Post journalist reporting in Iran, was taken prisoner and charged with espionage.
 After being held in the country for 18 months, he was released.

-Bezos and his personal jet flew to an American military base in Germany to pick up Rezaian.
+Bezos took his personal jet to an American military base in Germany to pick up Rezaian.
 The cabin was decorated with #freejason streamers.
 He instructed his pilot to take Rezaian and his wife anywhere in the world.

 “The Jason Rezaian experience really was an inflection point for him,”an acquaintance told the Washingtonian.